getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

 [Container ecosystem: Kubernetes](/container-ecosystem-kubernetes/) and [Introduction to container technologies: orchestration and management of container clusters](/container-technologies-orchestration-clusters/).

+How OpenShift’s
+adoption of Kubernetes plays out, especially in terms of OpenShift's intent to be a wrapper for Kubernetes, is sure to be an interesting story over the in the long run of the “PaaS war”.

+### OpenShift and OpenStack and Project Atomic

 RedHat has stated that OpenShift is capable of integrating with both OpenStack [(7)](#resources) and Project Atomic [(8)](#resources), but given the nature of RedHat’s